The top prospects available for the 2025 NFL Draft.

 2.

-10/23/24: In 2024, Hunter has 46 receptions for 561 yards with six touchdowns.
-He has 16 tackles with three interceptions, two passes broken up, and a forced fumble on defense.
-Hunter dominated against North Dakota State, Baylor, and UCF.
-Hunter is playing with a shoulder injury, and teams have some medical concerns after Hunter had injuries the previous two seasons as well.
+01/07/25: In 2024, Hunter had 96 receptions for 1,258 yards with 15 touchdowns receiving and one rushing.
+He had 35 tackles with four interceptions, 11 passes broken up, and a forced fumble on defense.
+Hunter dominated against North Dakota State, Baylor, UCF, and Oklahoma State.
+He allowed one receiving touchdown against Utah.
+Hunter is playing with a shoulder injury, and teams also have some medical concerns after Hunter had injuries the previous two seasons.
+Hunter won the Heisman Trophy to cement his legendary status for his amazing college career.

 08/27/24: Coming out of high school, Hunter was one of the top recruits in the nation, and he shocked the college football world when he signed on with Jackson State and head coach Deon Sanders.
 In his freshman season, Hunter had 18 catches for 190 yards and four touchdowns on offense.
 At cornerback, he had 19 tackles, two interceptions, and eight passes broken up.
 After that season, Hunter transferred to Colorado, following Sanders to the Buffalos.
 In 2023, he was a two-way star while playing through injuries.
 He caught 57 passes for 721 yards and five touchdowns.
 On defense, he had 31 tackles with five passes broken up and three interceptions.
 There is a lot of debate in scouting circles entering the 2024 season about whether Hunter should play wide receiver or cornerback in the NFL.